 After: Like Day and Night

 In a creative fireplace transformation that is nothing short of stunning, Rachel completely turned around the look of her old fireplace.
-She created beautiful shelving to physically and visually attach the fireplace to the house.
+She created beautiful open shelving to physically and visually attach the fireplace to the house.
 And for another bit of lagniappe, she now has loads of storage space.
 Next, she added thin cut brick with an intentionally messy mortar job for a classic, antique look.